Consequences of Student Loan Default

 If you set up a repayment arrangement and make your first payment within the first 60 days of the default claim payment date, collection costs won’t be added to your account as long as your account remains current.
 If your account ever becomes 60 days past due on the new arrangement, collection costs will be assessed at that time and will remain on your account until it’s paid in full.

-For more information on collection costs, call Trellis at (800) 222-6297 or send email to firstname.lastname@example.org.
+For more information on collection costs, call Trellis Borrower Services at (800) 222-6297 or send email to firstname.lastname@example.org.

 Trellis reports credit information to four nationwide consumer reporting agencies:

-If you’re interested in more information regarding the rehabilitation program, call Trellis at (800) 222-6297 or send email to email@example.com.
+If you’re interested in more information regarding voluntary repayment, call Trellis Borrower Services at (800) 222-6297 or send email to email@example.com.

 If the information on your credit report appears inaccurate or you disagree with the accuracy or completeness of the information being reported to the nationwide consumer reporting agencies, contact Trellis.
 Trellis representatives will answer your questions or send you information to assist you in addressing your concerns about your credit report.